mping/datastructures.algos/README.md

 # How?

-Just delete all code within the `org.datastructures.algos.*.impl.*` classes and implement your own.
+All the tests should pass by running `./gradlew test`.

-All unit tests should pass.
+If you want to try your own implementation, run `./gradlew -q removeImpls` to delete all code within the `org.datastructures.algos.*.impl.*` classes.
+Implement your own and make sure the tests pass.

 Check the `README.md` on each package to see how it is supposed to work.